HackerYou/tpltraining/scratch.md

 #### Challenge: Devin and the ghoul
-**Objective:** Devin does not like ghouls!
-However this is one flying above them!
-Can you make a little game with two sprites, Devin and a Ghoul or ghost!
-Make Devin be able to move left and right with the arrow keys, and have the ghoul forever move 10 steps, but when they hit the edge they should bounce!
-Hint, rotate the ghoul at first to get them moving all over the screen.
-And if you have multiple sprites, clicking on one in the sprites panel will show you the scripts area for that sprite.
+**Objective:** Devin does not like ghouls.
+Oh no - there is one flying above him!
+Can you make a game with two sprites, Devin and a Ghoul or ghost?
+Make Devin move left and right with the arrow keys.
+Using a forever loop, make the ghoul move 10 steps and bounce when it hits the edge.
+Hint: rotate the ghoul at first to get them moving all over the screen.
+If you have multiple sprites, clicking on one of them will show you all of the scripts for that particular sprite.

 **Where to guide learners:**
 - **Events** (dark gold) - use these blocks to determine when the movement should start.